pygfx/wgpu-py/README.md

 On Linux, it's advisable to install the proprietary drivers of your GPU (if you have a dedicated GPU).
 You may need to `apt install mesa-vulkan-drivers`.
-Wayland currently only works with the GLFW canvas (and is unstable).
+Wayland support is currently broken (we could use a hand to fix this).

 On MacOS you need at least 10.13 (High Sierra) to have Vulkan support.